 Check that the pipe and the drain are both connected to one another.
 You’ll also want to ensure that there are no dents or other damages done to the pipe or the drain.

 Without these working together in harmony, your HVAC is at risk.

-With a programmable thermostat, change it to the cooler settings & reset the machine’s schedule to better fit spring’s climate.
+With a programmed thermostat, change it to the cooler settings and reset the machine’s schedule to fit Seattle's spring climate better.
 After all, spring isn’t as hot as summer and doesn’t need cooling all the time.

-There’s no reason to raise the energy bills when it’s not necessary.
-So make sure to take notice of your home’s general temperature ranges.
-Then adjust the HVAC schedule to suit your needs.
+There’s no reason to waste money and energy when it’s not necessary.
+So, make sure to take notice of your home's general temperature ranges.
+Then, adjust the HVAC schedule to suit your needs.

 Now that everything is clean and ready, it’s time to turn on the system.
-The first time you turn it on to the cool setting is only a test.
+The first time you turn it on to the cool setting, it is only a test.

-Sometimes after a long rest HVAC makes strange sounds.
-If there are any sounds the seem out of the ordinary or downright strange, turn off the HVAC.
+If there are any sounds that seem out of the ordinary or downright strange, turn off the HVAC.
 These sounds might be alerting you of something going very wrong with your system.

 A quick look around is sometimes enough to find the problem and fix it yourself.
 More often, however, you’ll want to find the help of a professional to get things working well again.

-Professional HVAC contractors know how to examine your system in ways impossible to you and know what to change and replace.
+Professional HVAC contractors know how to examine your system in ways impossible to you.
 This makes the HVAC safer for both you and your family.
 With their help, there’s no guesswork and no chance that something goes wrong.

 Plus, if there’s anything that needs replacing, they’ll get that done right away for you.
 Your HVAC won’t be out of commission for long with a professional tune-up.